Collaborating to make traumatic stress research data “FAIR”

 ** NEW TOOL: Check out our Zotero library of FAIR data publications in the traumatic stress field.
 Tracking FAIR data methods and data re-use in our field.
 Please send suggestions for any additional references to firstname.lastname@example.org

 “Sharing data is not enough - data need to tell their stories.”
-This project focuses on two key aspects of data reusability: (a) metadata for traumatic stress research studies, methods, and variables, and (b) approaches to data harmonization for cross-study analyses.
+This project focuses on key aspects of data reusability: Metadata, ontologies, and harmonization.
+We are working to better: (a) Describe our data: with metadata for traumatic stress research studies, methods, and variables, (b) Connect our studies and data: developing machine-actionable ontologies and tools to use them, and (c) Develop and share approaches to data harmonization for cross-study analyses.

 INTEGRATIVE DATA PROJECTS